zhupingqi/RuiJi.Slice/3DTools/README.txt

 be interacted with.
 InteractiveVisual3D is a subclass of ModelVisual3D and provides the following dependency properties:

-•	Geometry      - The Geometry3D that is to become the content of the InteractiveVisual3D.
+?Geometry      - The Geometry3D that is to become the content of the InteractiveVisual3D.
-•	Visual        – The Visual that is to be used in a VisualBrush, which will then be used in a material for the geometry for the InteractiveVisual3D.
+?Visual        ?The Visual that is to be used in a VisualBrush, which will then
+					be used in a material for the geometry for the InteractiveVisual3D.
-•	Material      – A user specified material, with the IsInteractiveMaterial attached property being used to mark the locations where the user wants the VisualBrush used to represent the Visual, to be placed.
+?Material      ?A user specified material, with the IsInteractiveMaterial attached
+					property being used to mark the locations where the user wants the VisualBrush used to represent the Visual, to be placed.
 By default, a DiffuseMaterial is used.
-•	IsBackVisible – Indicates whether the material used for the front face should also be mirrored on the back face.
+?IsBackVisible ?Indicates whether the material used for the front face should also be
+					mirrored on the back face.

 The first two properties, Geometry and Visual, are the primary ones needed.
 They allow